What is the Learning Disabilities and Autism Programme?

 - If I have to go into hospital because my health needs cannot be met in the community, it is high quality and I don’t stay there longer than I need to

-Transforming Care came about when people with learning disabilities were being treated very badly at a place called Winterbourne View Hospital.
+Learning Disabilities and Autism Programme (formally transforming care) came about when people with learning disabilities were being treated very badly at a place called Winterbourne View Hospital.

 A review took place and a report called “Building The Right Support” explained how the NHS and Local Authority had to work together to make sure children, young people and adults with learning disabilities and/or Autism could get the support they needed nearer to home.

-- If you do need to go into hospital, that you receive the best care, you don’t stay there longer than you have to and if possible, you go into hospital close to your home
+- If you do need to go into hospital, that you receive the best care, you don’t stay there longer than you have to and if possible, you go into hospital close to your home and that you have support to resettle back into your local community